 The MainePERS Chief Investment Officer and investment staff manage the investments in the trust fund within the guidance of Board of Trustee policy and asset allocation.

-The Department of Service Programs administers the service and disability retirement programs, MaineSTART defined contribution plans, employer programs, survivor benefit and group life insurance programs, and payrolls administration.
+The Department of Member Services administers the service and disability retirement programs, MaineSTART defined contribution plans, employer programs, survivor benefit and group life insurance programs, and payrolls administration.
 The Department is the System’s primary contact for members, participating employers, and benefit recipients.

 The Department of Administration is responsible for administrative and support functions, including information technology and support, communications, facilities, and human resources.